 What is BGP route filtering?

-- The most basic protection mechanism against malicious or accidental BGP incidents: - Prevents route leaks - Mitigates the impact of BGP hijacks - Technique used to control prefixes on the BGP peering - Which prefixes will you advertise to your peers? - Which prefixes will you accept into your network?
+- - Prevents route leaks - Mitigates the impact of BGP hijacks - Technique used to control prefixes on the BGP peering - Which prefixes will you advertise to your peers? - Which prefixes will you accept into your network?

 Essential for routing security!